tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 6.4.3 Implementing a complete Test (normative)

 An implementation of a Test MAY be complete as described with `bdqffdq:` terms in [BDQ Tests and Assertions List of Terms](../../list/bdqtest/index.md).
-A complete Test implementation MUST encompass the elements of the Test defined in an instance of `bdqffdq:DataQualityNeed`, plus its associated `bdqffdq:InformationElements`, instance of a subclass of `bdqffdq:Method`, instance of `bdqffdq:Specification`, any related `Arguments` and `Parameters`, and MUST be able to produce instances of `bdqffdq:Assertion` (carrying `Response.status`, `Response.result`, `Response.comment`).
+A complete Test implementation MUST encompass the elements of the Test defined in an instance of `bdqffdq:DataQualityNeed`, plus its associated `bdqffdq:InformationElements`, instance of a subclass of `bdqffdq:Method`, instance of `bdqffdq:Specification`, any related `Arguments` and `Parameters`, and MUST be able to produce instances of `bdqffdq:Response` (carrying `Response.status`, `Response.result`, `Response.comment`).
 In contrast, see Section [6.4.6 Implementing an Abstract Test (normative)](#646-implementing-an-abstract-test-normative) for settings where implementations may abstractly consider only the instance of `bdqffdq:DataQualityNeed` with its associated `bdqffdq:InformationElements`.

 #### 6.4.4 Presenting Darwin Core Data to a Method that Implements a Test (non-normative)